LGD-P/Hash-Checker/readme.md

 and be able to use `Scan a Hash with Virus-Total` feature

-- In the current directory where you execute this tool, you will have a `.file_path_history` that help auto-compplete of dir path to be more accurate
+- In the current directory where you execute this tool, you will have a `.file_path_history` that help auto-complete of dir path to be more accurate

 - After getting the report in console, a `report_{hash_numer}.html` is also available in the current dir